adoptium/blog.adoptium.net/content/blog/gpg-signed-releases/index.md

 ```

 To resolve this message you need to acquire the public key that was used to
 sign the binaries.
-You can either obtain this from Eclipse, or download it
+You can download it from a trusted GPG server, for
-from a trusted GPG server, for example to use the Ubuntu key servers run
+example to use the Ubuntu key servers run this command:
-this command:

 `gpg --keyserver keyserver.ubuntu.com --recv-keys 3B04D753C9050D9A5D343F39843C48A565F8F04B`